lukestanley/ordinary-portal/README.md

 Then clients would connect to it.
 Currently config.py has the websocket message broker's server and port specified.

-With Pipenv installed you could run to "open a portal":
+With Pipenv dependencies installed you could run to "open a portal":

 pipenv run python portal_uploader.py